armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-19-5.md

 ## 04/17/20 Release Notes

-> Note: Do not upgrade to Armory Spinnaker 2.19.4 (this version).
-Instead, upgrade to Armory Spinnaker [2.19.7]({{< ref "armoryspinnaker_v2-19-7" >}}) or later.
+> Note: Do not upgrade to Armory 2.19.4 (this version).
+Instead, upgrade to Armory [2.19.7]({{< ref "armoryspinnaker_v2-19-7" >}}) or later.

 ## Breaking Changes

 ### Required Halyard version

-Armory Spinnaker 2.19.x requires Armory Halyard 1.8.3 or later.
+Armory 2.19.x requires Armory extended Halyard 1.8.3 or later.

 ### HTTP sessions for Gate

-Armory Spinnaker 2.19.x and later include an upgrade to the Spring Boot dependency.
+Armory 2.19.x and later include an upgrade to the Spring Boot dependency.
 This requires you to flush all the Gate sessions for your Spinnaker deployment if you are upgrading from a version before 2.19.4.
 For more information, see [Flushing Gate Sessions](https://kb.armory.io/admin/flush-gate-sessions/).

 ### Plugins framework

-If you are using a custom plugin for Deck built using the Plugins framework or intend to build one, do not upgrade to Armory Spinnaker 2.19.5.
+If you are using a custom plugin for Deck built using the Plugins framework or intend to build one, do not upgrade to Armory 2.19.5.

 ### Scheduled Removal of Kubernetes V1 Provider